Start Your LLC Online With Nolo Today

 • the address of the LLC's initial office

-• whether the LLC will have a manager run the business; if the LLC is manager-managed, the manager's name and address must be provided
+• whether the LLC will be member-managed or manager-managed, and if the LLC is manager-managed, the manager's name and address

-The articles can be filed online or by postal mail.
-To file online, you must register and create a user name and password.
-The filing fee is $110.
+You can file the articles online or by postal mail.
+To file online, you must register and create a username and password.
+As of 2024, the filing fee for South Carolina Articles of Organization is $110.

 4. Prepare an Operating Agreement